As hard-to-find nostalgic treats go, I’m not sure the vanilla caramel Drumstick tops many people’s lists.

 - 2 tablespoons creamy peanut butter

-Stir the sugar, water, and corn syrup together in a small, high-sided saucepan over medium heat until the sugar dissolves.
+- Stir the sugar, water, and corn syrup together in a small, high-sided saucepan over medium heat until the sugar dissolves.

-Once the sugar dissolves, let the sugar syrup come to a boil without stirring.
+- Once the sugar dissolves, let the sugar syrup come to a boil without stirring.
 You can swirl the pan periodically as the sugar cooks, or just let it bubble.
 As the syrup cooks, it will deepen in color, moving from golden to a deep amber and start to smell distinctly amazing.

-Be careful: the liquid will bubble up as the cream hits the molten sugar, so make sure your saucepan is large enough to make sure the caramel won’t boil over.
+- Be careful: the liquid will bubble up as the cream hits the molten sugar, so make sure your saucepan is large enough to make sure the caramel won’t boil over.
 The caramel may seize and harden; if this happens, place the pan back over low heat and keep whisking until the caramel re-melts.

-Whisk the peanut butter into the caramel and let cool to room temperature for at least an hour before filling the Drumsticks.
+- Whisk the peanut butter into the caramel and let cool to room temperature for at least an hour before filling the Drumsticks.
 (Hot caramel + cold ice cream = melted mess.)

 FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Good.
 Food.
 Stories. receives a minuscule commission on all purchases made through Amazon links in our posts.